CIKM-2021/hive-db/README.md

 ## Setup Environment

 - We provide public APIs via the endpoint *http://sochaindb.com*,  currently authenticated by the key *"TOKEN"* with the value *"WrrXP6szu06wlLQVfAM3b0FD8i4612zc"* in the Request Header.
+- Some request might take a long period, let's set a high timeout in request to ensure the connection can not be broken.
 - The APIs could be requested by the [httpie tool](https://httpie.io/).
 Depending on your OS, you can quickly install this tool by a command line.

 On Linux: